spidernet-io/spiderpool/docs/usage/dra.md

     nginx-745fb4c498-72g7g      1/1     Running   0             20m
     nginx-745fb4c498-s92qr      1/1     Running   0             20m
     ~# kubectl exec -it nginx-745fb4c498-72g7g sh
-    ~# ls /usr/lib/libtest.so
-    /usr/lib/libtest.so
-    ～# printenv LD_PRELOAD
+    ~# printenv DRA_CLAIM_UID
-    libtest.so
+    1e15705a-62fe-4694-8535-93a5f0ccf996
     ```

-    You can see that the Pod's containers have correctly mounted the so files and environment variables, and your containers are ready to use the so files you have mounted.
+    You can see that the Pod's containers have correctly declared environment variables, It shows the dra is works.

 ## Welcome to try it out